Working parents could be entitled to 30 hours funded childcare, and help with childcare costs through Tax-Free Childcare.

 Will I have to pay anything for my child's 30 hour place?

-- It is not intended to cover the cost of meals, optional services or additional hours (hours that are taken over and above the free entitlement hours).
-Therefore schools / childcare providers will charge for additional hours, meals, trips out and consumables such as nappies, wipes, sun cream etc.
+However, the funding is not intended to cover the cost of meals, optional services or additional hours (hours that are taken over and above the funded entitlement hours).
+Therefore, schools / childcare providers will charge for additional hours, meals, trips out and consumables such as nappies, wipes, sun cream etc.

-- Before a child starts their free hours, a parent should expect the provider to be completely clear about charges for additional hours and optional services.
+Before a child starts their funded hours, a parent should expect the provider to be completely clear about charges for additional hours and optional services.

-- Parents should not be required to pay a registration fee as a condition of taking up their child’s free place.
+Parents should not be required to pay a registration fee as a condition of taking up their child’s funded place.